Tooth Bonding Bismarck, ND

 Each layer is shaped and then hardened with a special light before the next layer is applied, creating a surface similar in hardness to your tooth enamel.
 The final layer of tooth bonding acts as a sealant and is polished to become virtually indistinguishable from your tooth enamel.

 Can Tooth Bonding Help With Gaps In Between Your Teeth?

 If you have noticeable gaps between your teeth, tooth bonding can close those gaps by building up the tooth mass between the adjacent teeth and making the gap smaller.
 This is a common solution for individuals who have gaps between their two front teeth.

 Tooth bonding can also be used as an alternative to more costly porcelain veneers if you have gaps between your teeth or if your teeth are too small for your mouth.
 In younger patients with too-small teeth, dental bonding is an excellent option to build up the size and even out the shape of teeth.

 Dental bonding is advantageous because treatment can be conducted in a single office visit.
 The results of bonding are immediate and there is no downtime with the procedure.
 In some cases, patients can undergo treatment without local anesthetic.

 The disadvantage of dental bonding is that retreatment may be necessary more quickly than with an alternative such as a dental crown or porcelain veneer.
-Bonding material is composed of composite resin, which may not be appropriate for large restorative or cosmetic work due to its contrast to natural enamel.
+The bonding material is composed of composite resin, which may not be appropriate for large restorative or cosmetic work due to its contrast to natural enamel.
 For example, the bonding material is not see-through.
-The edges of teeth are see-through.
+The edges of the teeth are see-through.
 Placing bonding material at the edge of a tooth will alter its natural appearance.